Sierra Sounds: Analysis and aftermath

 Al Berry died in 2012.
-According to Morehead's blog, Berry maintained that he "thought it would have made the story even more interesting if he could have discovered how anyone could have pulled this off."
-Ron Morehead maintains that the recordings are legitimate, describing himself as an "adventurist" on his personal blog.
+According to Morehead's blog, Berry maintained "it would have made the story even more interesting if he could have discovered how anyone could have pulled this off" by faking the Sierra Sounds.
+Morehead asserts the recordings are legitimate, and described himself as an "adventurist" on his personal blog.
 He remains involved in the community of Bigfoot believers.